twandylue/OTLP_playground/README.md

 # OPTL\_playground

 My OpenTelemetry Playground.
 For learning and testing purposes.
+Tracing between multiple services.

 ## How to run